nikoleskinen/cmssw/PixelTools/PixelBadModules/readme.md

         found
         4. Same is done for counter clockwise direction for the ending detector

-* `void getZSpan(const Cluster & cluster, ClusterSpan & cspan)`
+* `void getZSpan(const DetGroup & detGroup, DetGroupSpan & cspan)`
-    * gets smallest and greatest z values in cluster
+    * gets smallest and greatest z values in detGroup
-* `void getRSpan(const Cluster & cluster, ClusterSpan & cspan)`
+* `void getRSpan(const DetGroup & detGroup, DetGroupSpan & cspan)`
-    * gets smallest and greatest r values in cluster
+    * gets smallest and greatest r values in detGroup
-* `void getSpan(const Cluster & cluster, ClusterSpan & cspan)`
+* `void getSpan(const DetGroup & detGroup, DetGroupSpan & cspan)`
     * wrapper for phi, r and z getSpan functions
-* `ClusterSpanContainerPair clusterSpans()`
+* `DetGroupSpanContainerPair detGroupSpans()`
-    * returns container pair of cluster spans.
-First value is containes barrel cluster spans and and second endcap spans
+    * returns container pair of detGroup spans.
+First value is containes barrel detGroup spans and and second endcap spans

-## Functions for findind overlapping clusters
+## Functions for findind overlapping detGroups
 * `static float zAxisIntersection(const float zrPointA[2], const float zrPoint[2])`
     * returns z-axis value where line that goes via two points intersects z axis.
     Points and line are in z-x (z-r) plane
-* `bool getZAxisOverlapRangeBarrel(const ClusterSpan & cspanA, const ClusterSpan & cspanB,std::pair<float,float> & range)`
+* `bool getZAxisOverlapRangeBarrel(const DetGroupSpan & cspanA, const DetGroupSpan & cspanB,std::pair<float,float> & range)`
-    * returns true if there is some range in z axis where clusters A and B overlaps.
+    * returns true if there is some range in z axis where detGroups A and B overlaps.
     Function also retrun this range via `range` reference parameter
-* `bool getZAxisOverlapRangeEndcap(const ClusterSpan & cspanA, const ClusterSpan & cspanB,std::pair<float,float> & range)`
+* `bool getZAxisOverlapRangeEndcap(const DetGroupSpan & cspanA, const DetGroupSpan & cspanB,std::pair<float,float> & range)`
-    * same for endcap clusters, but with assumption that we are only interested in ranges that are inside pixel detector
+    * same for endcap detGroups, but with assumption that we are only interested in ranges that are inside pixel detector
-* `bool getZAxisOverlapRangeBarrelEndcap(const ClusterSpan & cspanA, const ClusterSpan & cspanB,std::pair<float,float> & range)`
+* `bool getZAxisOverlapRangeBarrelEndcap(const DetGroupSpan & cspanA, const DetGroupSpan & cspanB,std::pair<float,float> & range)`
-    * same for clusters where other is barrel cluster and other is endcap
+    * same for detGroups where other is barrel detGroup and other is endcap
-* `void compareClusterSpansBarrel()`
+* `void compareDetGroupSpansBarrel()`